 - Limited airflow

 - Making your system wear out faster

-If you aren’t sure when you last installed a new one, shut off your equipment completely and pull out the filter.
+If you aren’t sure when you last replaced your filter, shut off your equipment completely and pull out the filter.
 You can spot the filter in your furnace or air pump’s blower compartment.
 It may also be found in an adjoining filter case or wall-mounted return air grille.

 Angle the filter up to the sunshine.
 If you can’t see any light, you certainly should buy a new filter.

 4 Steps to Cleaning Your Cooling Unit